natcap/invest.users-guide/source/habitat_risk_assessment.rst

    .. figure:: habitat_risk_assessment_images/image034.png

-4. Specify the Analysis Zones Layer.
+4. Specify the Grid the Seascape (GS) Output Layer.
 This input is the actual layer to be used for the overlap analysis.
-Depending on your choice for the previous input, click |folder| and path to \\InVEST\\GridSeascape\\ directory and select the polygon shapefile in the "Output" folder from a successful GS tool run.
+Click |folder| and path to \\InVEST\\GridSeascape\\ directory and select the polygon shapefile in the "Output" folder from a successful GS tool run.

    .. figure:: habitat_risk_assessment_images/image036.png